daguro/stm32f3_discovery/README.md

 ## Getting started

 The files in the ./doc directory are a series of tasks to lead a programmer through setting up a board.
 The tasks are titled with some number of digits and a name.
 The digits start at 00 and are a guide for working through the material.

+For now, the ./projects directory has a project, i2c, and a some documentation about it, i2c.md.

 ## License